JamesDoonan1/emerging-technologies/README.md

 In this task, We were instucted to select five works from **Project Gutenberg**.
 What is interesting is that these texts represent a variety of writing styles and genres.
 This really helps broaden the model with a large spectrum of English usage.
 ### Comparison of Work
 **Data Structures: defaultdict vs. Counter**
-- 'defaultdict(int)':
+- `defaultdict(int)`:
-  * In my application I chose Python's 'defaultdict(int)' from the _collections_ module to store trigram counts.
+  * In my application I chose Python's `defaultdict(int)` from the `collections` module to store trigram counts.
 This had an advantage in automatically initialising a new key with a value of 0, which simplifies the logic by eliminating the need to check whether a trigram exists in the dictionary before updating its count.
   * **Comparison** This choice leads to cleaner and more efficient code particullary when handling large datasets.
-- 'Counter' from the 'collections_ module':
+- `Counter` from the `collections_ module`:
-  * An alternative would of been to use Python's 'Counter' which is also opimised for counting and could provide useful methods like 'most_common()'.
-However, using 'Counter' wouod require manual checks for uninitialized keys, making it less efiecient in this context.
+  * An alternative would of been to use Python's `Counter` which is also opimised for counting and could provide useful methods like `most_common()`.
+However, using `Counter` wouod require manual checks for uninitialized keys, making it less efiecient in this context.
   * **Conclusion**: While both are suitable.
-I chose 'defaultdict(int)' for its simplicity and performance in this task.
+I chose `defaultdict(int)` for its simplicity and performance in this task.
+**Text Preprocessing: Handling Special Characters and Case Sensitivity**
+- **Removing Non-Alphabetic Characters**
+  * In my approach.
+We had to remove all non-alphabetical characters except for spaces and full stops to focus soley on the structure of the English language.
+This decision would align with commin practices in NLP.
+Where irrelevant characters are removed to avoid distorting the model.
+  * **Comparison**: Some models might include more punctuation or numbers to create a more detailed language model.
+However this can add _noise_, especially when qorking with classic literature from Project Gutenberg.
+Punctuation patterns might skew the trigram counts.
+- **Punctuation**
+  * All characters were converted to uppercase.
+This was to avoid upper and lowercases version of the letters s distinct entetities.
+This would avoid redundant trigrams such as the word _THE_ and _the_
+  * **Comparison**
+  Keeping everything case sensitive could potentially improve the model's understanding of sentences beginning versus other paets of the text.
+However, this would increase the complexity and size of the model without really improving the results for this task.
+- **Choice of Texts from Project Gutenberg vs. Modern Texts**
+  * **Project Gutenberg**
+  * Using pieces of literatutre from Project Gutenberg rwally ffered a variety of styles.
+We were explicitly told to use this source but I think have such a variety f genres and writiting styles from here really help the model generalise better.
+  * **Other Sources**
+  * Using modern text corpora, such as **Brown Corpus** or **Wikipedia data**, could provide a more modern view on English language.
+However, Project Gutenberg's classic literature serves the purpose of this task very well and offers a broader view of English structure inmore formal and narrative writing.
 ### Justification for Approach
 **Data Cleaning**
 I implemented a cleaning process that removed non-alphabetic characters (except for spaces and full stops) and stadardised all text to upercase.
 This is to ensure that the model focused only on relevant text elements.
 The main reason I converted all characters to upper case was to avoid treating "A" and "a" as different entities.
 **Building the Trigram Model**
 The trigram model was built by iterating through the sequences of three consecutive characters and counting the frequency of each trigram.
-In this task I used Python's 'defaultdict(int)' to store trigram counts. this allowed for automatically intiliase and update counts effieciently.
+In this task I used Python's `defaultdict(int)` to store trigram counts. this allowed for automatically intiliase and update counts effieciently.
 This data structure reduces the need for manual key checks, resulting in cleaner and faster code execution.
 I implemented a cleaning process that removed non-alphabetic characters (except for spaces and full stops) and stadardised all text to upercase.
 This is to ensure that the model focused only on relevant text elements.
 The main reason I converted all characters to upper case was to avoid treating "A" and "a" as different entities.
 **Combining Texts from Project Gutenberg**
 By processing five diverse texts from Project Gutenberg, each which were cleaned and analzed seperatley, I could create a very robust trigram model.
 Their trigram counts were then combined into a single dictionary.
 This ensured the model reflected the variety of writing styles present in the English language.

 ### Development
 **Data Cleaning**
-* 'clean_text()' : This function removes unwanted characters (e.g., punctuation, special characters) and converts the text to uppercase.
+* `clean_text()` : This function removes unwanted characters (e.g., punctuation, special characters) and converts the text to uppercase.
 It also replaces multiple spaces with a single space to avoid artificially inflating trigram counts.
 **Building the Trigram Model**
-* 'build_trigram_model()' : This function iterates through the cleaned text and extracts three-character sequences (trigrams).
-Each trigram is stored in a 'defaultdict(int)', and its count is incremented each time it is encountered.
+* `build_trigram_model()` : This function iterates through the cleaned text and extracts three-character sequences (trigrams).
+Each trigram is stored in a `defaultdict(int)`, and its count is incremented each time it is encountered.
 **Combining texts fro Project Gutenberg**
-* 'process_multiple_files()' : This function processes multiple texts, applying the 'clean_text()' function to clean each file, and then using 'build_trigram_model()' to generate a trigram model for each text.
+* `process_multiple_files()` : This function processes multiple texts, applying the `clean_text()` function to clean each file, and then using `build_trigram_model()` to generate a trigram model for each text.
 The trigram counts from each file are combined into a single dictionary, resulting in a comprehensive model.

 ### Results
 The trigram was succesfully built after processing the five texts from Project Gutemberg.
 This is an example of the most frequent trigrams in the combined model: